Email Us Today! contact@umonics.sg

 4. Use repetition and practice

-Repetition and practice are important when teaching preschoolers how to construct letters.
-Encourage them to practice writing the letters repeatedly, and provide opportunities for them to use the letters in words and sentences.
-This will help to reinforce their learning and develop their writing skills.
+Repetition and practice are key.
+Encourage consistent letter writing and provide opportunities for application in words and sentences to reinforce learning and develop writing skills.

 5. Encourage creativity and imagination